SamuelJ11/Computer-Networking/Project2/README.md

     • num_requests = 40000      argv[5]
     • pipeline_size = 4         argv[6]

-The output of running the code using the default parameters gives this output on my codespace:
+The output of running the code using the default parameters gives this output on my Codespace:

     ==============================================================
     Results For Thread 1:

     Total packets sent: 40044
-    Total packets recieved: 40044
+    Total packets received: 40044
     Number of packets lost: 0
     Number of retransmissions: 44
     ==============================================================
     Results For Thread 2:

     Total packets sent: 40020
-    Total packets recieved: 40020
+    Total packets received: 40020
     Number of packets lost: 0
     Number of retransmissions: 20
     ==============================================================
     Results For Thread 3:

     Total packets sent: 40036
-    Total packets recieved: 40036
+    Total packets received: 40036
     Number of packets lost: 0
     Number of retransmissions: 36
     ==============================================================
     Results For Thread 4:

     Total packets sent: 40028
-    Total packets recieved: 40028
+    Total packets received: 40028
     Number of packets lost: 0
     Number of retransmissions: 28
     ==============================================================